What is embedded finance?

 API infrastructure: BaaS and fintech-as-a-service providers (Stripe, Railsbank, ClearBank, Modulr) have made it possible to launch financial products without building core infrastructure from scratch.

-Open Banking / PSD2: mandated data sharing between banks and third parties enables account data access with user consent — the backbone of credit decisioning, payment initiation, and financial management tools.
+Open Banking / PSD2: mandated data sharing between banks and third parties enables account data access with user consent.
+This is the backbone of credit decisioning, payment initiation and financial management tools.

 FCA regulatory evolution: the FCA’s regulatory perimeter has matured to accommodate embedded models.
 Non-financial firms can partner with regulated entities and act as introducers or regulated agents, rather than needing to become regulated entities themselves.